wekeo/eo-data-vis-good-practice-guide/docs/source/05_what_can_eo_observe.rst

-What can Earth Observation observe?
+What can Earth observation observe?
 ===================================